hrishika-er/codTech1/README.md

-Name:Hrishika Verma
+1.Name:Hrishika Verma
-Company:CodTech
+2.Company:CodTech
-ID:CT4SQL4338
+3.ID:CT4SQL4338
-Domain:SQL
+4.Domain:SQL
-Duration:july to August
+5.Duration:july to August
-Overview Of the project
+6.Overview Of the project
-PROJECT:LIBRARY MANAGEMENT SYSTEM
+a.PROJECT:LIBRARY MANAGEMENT SYSTEM
-OBJECTIVE:LIBRARY MANAGEMENT SYSTEM
+b.
+OBJECTIVE:
 Create a database for managing a library's book inventory, members, and borrow/return transactions.
 This project helps you learn basic SQL commands and database design.
 Design tables for books, members, and transactions.